davidkhala/fabric-common/README.md

 - async or not: CryptoSuite importKey
 - [1.4.1] etcdraft does not support non TLS:  consenter info in etcdraft configuration did not specify client TLS cert
 - [1.4] cleanup self and promise in fabric-ca-client, channeljs#instantiateChaincode not found
+- [TODO] there is not pagination in GetHistoryForKey: Error: QUERY_STATE_NEXT failed